 Parking rules in the Highway Code apply also to motorcycles.
 Detailed in this section are guides for how to park a motorcycle using safe and legal techniques.

+As a rider, you may well take a good deal of pride in your motorcycle and after parking up, expect to come back to find it the way you left it.
 Illegal, inappropriate or generally bad parking is in some form, something most of us are guilty of at some stage – even if it’s unintentional and down simply to absent mindedness.

 However, it might see your bike ticketed, have your machine knocked and damaged by another vehicle, or may even return to see that your bike has simply fallen over and sustained damage.